What’s the difference between Chatbots and Live Chat?

 Chatbots potentially remove at least part of that manual, real person, intervention by automatically responding to website visitors.
 They can ask questions based on the page the visitor is on, offer semi-smart suggestions to questions asked by visitors, and can redirect the chat to a real person if required.

 Both live chat and chatbots generally appear as small coloured icons in the bottom right corner of the screen when visiting a website.
 Visitors will either click on the icon to start a conversation, or the chat will automatically introduce itself to the visitor a few seconds after the page has loaded.

-There are a range of chatbot solutions available for WordPress, including :
+There is a range of chatbot solutions available for WordPress, including:

 Various CRM solutions also offer chatbot options (e.g. Agile CRM, Hubspot).

 Find more chatbot platforms by Googling something like ‘WordPress live chat platforms’.

 All are easy to install on your website, either by using a plugin or by inserting some script code directly into your site.
 The difficult bit with chatbots is styling them to look like they are part of your website and actually building in the functionality (asking the right questions, handing them off to the right human agent, etc.).

 What WordPress Live chat Options are there?

 The following is a list of the more popular WordPress live chat platforms: